mshmcode/sql-project-fc/README.md

 11. View two product groups from this manufacturer:

-Half of the cheapest are the group: "Cheap"
+Half of the cheapest are the group: "Cheap",
-The remaining ones are the group: "Dear"
+The remaining ones are the group: "Dear".

 12. View ordered products by displaying only their name

 13. Display all products ordered - limiting the display to 5 items